It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

 They may even have trouble remembering things and talking.

-However, over time and with the help of therapists, many people who have been in a coma can make great progress.
+However, over time and with the help of therapists, many people who have been in a coma can make significant progress.